tnpriyanka12/tote-betting/README.md

 Then,

-npm run start     -> Will start the test and run a server (defined in ENV variables or on port:3000 if ENV not defined)
+`npm run start`     -> Will start the test and prompt the user for input

-npm run test      -> Will run all the unit tests available recursively
+`npm run test`      -> Will run all the unit tests available recursively